Student Development and Counseling Center: New Location

 SDCC staff are out on campus and in the community running seminars and training students, faculty, and staff to help students in distress.
 Morse says resident advisors invite SDCC staff to give talks on time management tips or stress management skills.
 Or they might work with a fraternity or a sorority on managing interpersonal dynamics or on leadership dynamics.
 They also work closely with faculty to help them manage situations with students in distress.

-According to Foster, the in-person talks help students and staff gain familiarity with the assistance the SDCC offers.
-Residential Services staff look to the SDCC for guidance on how to best support student workers and residents, and they also learn the best ways to begin a difficult conversation.
+According to Foster, the in-person talks help students and staff gain familiarity with the assistance the SDCC offers. the Housing & Residential Experience Center staff look to the SDCC for guidance on how to best support student workers and residents, and they also learn the best ways to begin a difficult conversation.
 “The seminars, discussions, and talks that the SDCC brings to the halls and students themselves is so important because the students can put a name to a face and hear that their concerns and discomfort is real and does live here on campus and in the halls,” says Foster.
 “It allows for the students to get beneficial information about services offered, information about ways to handle stress or other types of concerns, and information on the SDCC’s location, staff, and environment.”

 The evidence-based and popular Student Support Network is a six-week intensive training workshop offered to faculty and staff during A-Term and then to several cohorts of 15 to 18 students in other terms for the remainder of the academic year.
 The course offers practical approaches to helping students, distinguishing red flag behavior, and deciding what approaches will help the situation.
 Students aren’t always going to go to the SDCC on their own—some might not even realize they need help.
 However, having others on campus who can spot concerning behavior, like a student who slowly withdraws from friends or even one whose anxiety propels them to fill every second of the day with activity, can help students get crucial help and support.